po1sigala/live/01-Class-Content/03-JavaScript/02-Homework/README.md

 # 03 JavaScript: Password Generator

+### Your Task

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This week’s Challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-If you are unfamiliar with special characters, take a look at [some examples](https://www.owasp.org/index.php/Password_special_characters).
+The password can include special characters.
+If you’re unfamiliar with these, see this [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).

 ## User Story